karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Machine Learning/ AI

 Talking Machines is your window into the world of machine learning.
-Your hosts, Katherine Gorman and Neil Lawrence, bring you clear conversations with experts in the field, insightful discussions of industry news, and useful answers to your questions.
+Your hosts, Katherine Gorman and Neil Lawrence bring you clear conversations with experts in the field, insightful discussions of industry news, and useful answers to your questions.
 Machine learning is changing the questions we can ask of the world around us, here we explore how to ask the best questions and what to do with the answers.

 ### [The TWIML AI Podcast (formerly This Week in Machine Learning & Artificial Intelligence)](https://twimlai.com/)

 Topic: Machine Learning/ AI

 Machine learning and artificial intelligence are dramatically changing the way businesses operate and people live.
-The TWIML AI Podcast brings the top minds and ideas from the world of ML and AI to a broad and influential community of ML/AI researchers, data scientists, engineers and tech-savvy business and IT leaders.
-Hosted by Sam Charrington, a sought after industry analyst, speaker, commentator and thought leader.
+The TWIML AI Podcast brings the top minds and ideas from the world of ML and AI to a broad and influential community of ML/AI researchers, data scientists, engineers, and tech-savvy business and IT leaders.
+Hosted by Sam Charrington, a sought-after industry analyst, speaker, commentator and thought leader.
 Technologies covered include machine learning, artificial intelligence, deep learning, natural language processing, neural networks, analytics, computer science, data science...

 ### [The Agile Coffee Podcast](http://agilecoffee.com/)